-Eternity is the first track on Sheena Easton’s eighth album No Sound But A Heart, and, around the same time as the album's release, Eternity was released as the album's first and only single.
+Eternity is the first track on Sheena Easton’s eighth album No Sound But A Heart, and released as its first and only single.
 In 1993, it was included as the 19th and final track on The World Of Sheena Easton: The Singles Collection compilation.
 The song was written, produced and largely recorded by Prince (although production is credited to David Leonard, and Prince uses the pseudonyms Rocker Happyfeller and Freddie "The Phantom" for musician credits).

 Basic tracking took place in December 1985 at Sunset Soundin Hollywood, California.
 Together with Euphoria Highway the song was first offered to Vanessa Williams (with George Clinton producing), but she never ended up signing a record deal for the proposed project, so never recorded it.
 The song may or may not have also been considered for Jill Jones.